-- 18. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care or from home: - is misusing drugs or alcohol themselves; - Is at risk of modern slavery, trafficking or exploitation;
+- 17. Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves

-&lt;sup>6 Detailed information on early help can be found in Chapter 1 of Working together to safeguard children.
+&lt;sup>6 Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children.

-&lt;sup>7 Detailed information on statutory assessments can be found in Chapter 1 of Working together to safeguard children.
+&lt;sup>7 More information on statutory assessments is included at paragraph 28.
+Detailed information on statutory assessments can be found in Chapter 1 of Working Together to Safeguard Children.

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is a privately fostered child. - 19.
+- has returned home to their family from care - is a privately fostered child - 18.
 All staff should be aware of indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
-Indicators of abuse and neglect, and examples of safeguarding issues are described in paragraphs 43-53 of this guidance. - 20.
-Departmental advice What to do if you are worried a child is being abused Advice for practitioners provides more information on understanding and identifying abuse and neglect.
+Indicators of abuse and neglect, and examples of safeguarding issues are described in paragraphs 41-51. - 19.
+Departmental advice What to Do if You Are Worried a Child is Being Abused Advice for Practitioners provides more information on understanding and identifying abuse and neglect.
 Examples of potential indicators of abuse and neglect are highlighted throughout the advice and will be particularly helpful for school and college staff.
-The NSPCC website also provides useful additional information on abuse and neglect and what to look out for. - 21.
+The NSPCC website also provides useful additional information on abuse and neglect and what to look out for. - 20.
 Staff working with children are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child. - 22.
+When concerned about the welfare of a child, staff should always act in the best interests of the child. - 21.
 Knowing what to look for is vital to the early identification of abuse and neglect.
 If staff are unsure, they should always speak to the designated safeguarding lead (or deputy).